Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/migration.md

 - **Alert**
   - Alert variants are now styled via CSS variables.
-  - Add tooltip on close button
+  - A tooltip was added on close button in code examples.
+Please reflect this modification in your websites.

   - <span class="badge text-warning-emphasis bg-warning">Deprecated</span> The `.alert-variant()` mixin is now deprecated.
 We now [use the Sass loop]({{< docsref "/components/alerts#sass-loop" >}}) directly to modify the component's default CSS variables for each variant.